heimrichhannot/contao-submissions/README.md

 titlePattern | Specifies a pattern for the archive's submission's label (e.g. "%title% %someotherfield%") nc_submission | Specifies a notification being sent when submitting a submission (sorry for the poor expression ^^).
 Could be used for informing some customer that a submission had been made. nc_confirmation | Specifies a notification being sent to the author of the submission.
-Can be resent in the list view of the archive via backend. addCleaner | Adds a cleaner to the archive removing unpublished submissions in a certain time interval cleanerMaxAge | Specifies the max age of an unpublished submission before it gets removed by an optional cleaner cleanerPeriod | Specifies the cleaner's time interval
+Can be resent in the list view of the archive via backend.

 ### Hooks